danielabdi-noaa/interp/README.md

       -utf, --use-test-field   use test field function for initializing fields (applies even if grib2 file input is used) this could be useful for tuning parameters with L2 error of ground truth.

+The most important parameters affecting performance and accuracy are `--rbf-shape`, `--neighbors` and `--neighbors-interp`.
+The RBF shape factor if automatically set if you don't provide one, however, you may want to tune that value later.
+The number of neighbors is set to 1 by default, meaning a non-parameteric version, which is very fast since it does not solve a linear system of equations.
+This is similar to inverse distance weighting interpolation.
+Increase the number of neighbors progressively to see how it affects the error of interpolation.
+The number of neighbors used during actual interpolation `--neighbors-interp` has some effect on performance, although not as much as `--neighbors`.
+In general the more neighbors used, the smoother the interpolation.

 ## Requirements
 - [C++ Eigen library](https://eigen.tuxfamily.org/dox/)
 - [ECMWF eccodes library](https://github.com/ecmwf/eccodes) - build with `-DENABLE_PNG`